 - Mix it in copycat Trader Joes Asian vegetable stir fry

-- Use as a dipping sauce for Vietnamese fresh spring rolls, avocado rolls, dumplings, or grilled chicken skewers
+- Use as a dipping sauce for Vietnamese fresh spring rolls, avocado rolls, tofu fresh spring rolls, dumplings, or grilled chicken skewers

 - Spread on wraps or salmon bowls for a bold, nutty flavor boost